-- Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Reversal of the battery cables will damage the electrical parts. - Connect the red battery cable first when installing the battery and disconnect the black battery cable first when removing it.
-Otherwise, the electrical parts can be damaged. - The electrical contacts of the battery and cables must be clean and properly connected, or the battery will not start the engine.
+- Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - Reversal of the battery cables will damage the electrical parts. - Connect the red battery cable first when installing the battery and disconnect the black battery cable first when removing it. - The electrical contacts of the battery and cables must be clean and properly connected, or the battery will not start the engine.